-The skin is closed with rapid-dissolving sutures, rather than staples or clips, and the site is dressed before the patient is released.
+The skin is closed with rapid-dissolving sutures, rather than staples or clips.

 Because the incision for the Shouldice repair method is slightly longer than other hernia repair methods, surgeons have a better view of the procedure.
-This allows them to investigate the nearby areas and pre-empt any future hernias, which can be common.
+This allows them to investigate the nearby areas and prevent any future hernias.

 The artificial mesh used in many hernia surgeries tends to shrink over time and, because of its placement, is subject to a lot of pulling and stretching.
 Rather than relying on artificial mesh, we allow the body to heal itself by overlapping your own muscle and tissue, which reduces pulling.
 Even small areas of infection are of great concern if there is dead plastic nearby, not so with the natural tissue methods we use.
 Your tissues are vital, they are alive, they fight infection.
 Infection with mesh means you have to pull it out.

 Laparoscopy is an advanced technology surgery that allows the surgeon to make the operation easier for the surgeon by placing plastic into your tissue covering up the defect being held in place with staples or screws, instead of fixing it with good surgical technique, that is gentle and meticulous.
 Staples and screws cannot see if they are about to go through a nerve or blood vessel!